China's October exports fall in new sign of global weakness

 The trade weakness has temporarily set back reform plans by forcing Beijing to shore up growth with higher spending on public works construction and bank lending.

-Chinese leaders have warned the economic outlook will be “L-shaped,” meaning its five-year-long decline is expected to level off but there is no sharp rebound in sight.
+Chinese leaders have warned the economic outlook will be “L-shaped,” meaning its five-year-long decline will level off without any sharp rebound in sight.

 “Imports continued to do better than exports, signaling that domestic demand held up well through October, although we expect downward pressures on domestic demand to remain going forward,” said Kuijs.